yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for Cefuroxime axetil (13 total), please visit the HSDB record page.
+For more complete data on absorption, distribution, and excretion of cefuroxime axetil (13 in total), please visit the HSDB records page.

-Following oral administration, cefuroxime axetil is rapidly hydrolyzed to cefuroxime by nonspecific esterases in the intestinal mucosa and blood; the axetil moiety is metabolized to acetaldehyde and acetic acid.
-Cefuroxime is not metabolized and is excreted unchanged principally in urine by both glomerular filtration and tubular secretion.
+After oral administration, cefuroxime axetil is rapidly hydrolyzed to cefuroxime by nonspecific esterases in the intestinal mucosa and blood; the ester group is metabolized to acetaldehyde and acetic acid.
+Cefuroxime is not metabolized and is mainly excreted unchanged in the urine via glomerular filtration and renal tubular secretion.

 Biological Half-Life

-In adults, the serum or plasma half-life of cefuroxime following oral administration of commercially available cefuroxime axetil tablets or oral suspension ranges from 1.2-1.6 hours.
+In adults, the serum or plasma half-life of cefuroxime after oral administration of commercially available cefuroxime axetil tablets or suspension is 1.2–1.6 hours.

-Because cefuroxime is renally excreted, the serum half-life is prolonged in patients with reduced renal function.
-In a study of 20 elderly patients (mean age = 83.9 years) having a mean creatinine clearance of 34.9 mL/min, the mean serum elimination half-life was 3.5 hours.
+Because cefuroxime is excreted by the kidneys, the serum half-life is prolonged in patients with impaired renal function.
+In a study of 20 elderly patients (mean age = 83.9 years), the mean creatinine clearance was 34.9 mL/min and the mean serum elimination half-life was 3.5 hours.

 Toxicity/Toxicokinetics